SU-SWS/saa_victoria_subtheme/.github/pull_request_template.md

 # Steps to Test

-1. Do this
+1. Pull down the branch
-1. Then this
+2. Clear the site cache
-2. Then this
+3. Then this

 # Affected Projects or Products
 - Does this PR impact any particular projects, products, or modules?